Wallpaper-Engine-Team/wallpaper-engine-docs/docs/en/scene/models/introduction.md

 ### Axis Configuration

 Make sure that `-z` is configured as the forward axis and `+y` as the up axis in your model file.
 This is the default Blender setting for FBX but you should still be aware of this technical detail.
-If the axes are misconfigured, you can import your models into Blender and select the output axes when exporting as FBX.
+If the axes are misconfigured, you can import your models into Blender and select the correct output axes when exporting as FBX.

 ## Importing your model file